domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Suttree by Cormac McCarthy
 The Art of Living by Epictetus (retold by Sharon Lebell)
 The Autobiography of Malcolm X by Alex Haley and Malcolm X
+The Comedians by Graham Greene
 The Day of the Jackal by Frederick Forsyth
 The Gate of Heavenly Peace by Jonathan Spence
 The Mythical Person-Month by Fred Brooks
+The Night of the Iguana by Tennessee Williams
 The Plague by Albert Camus
 The Proud Highway by Hunter S. Thompson
 The Serial: A Year in the Life of Marin County by Cyra McFadden
 The Soul of a New Machine by Tracy Kidder
 The Unwritten Laws of Engineering by W.J.
 King (revised by James G. Skakoon) (a related trade edition was published as The Unwritten Laws of Business)
+The Wretched of the Earth by Frantz Fanon
+To Kill a Mockingbird by Harper Lee
 Why Does the World Exist? by Jim Holt
 You Shall Know Our Velocity! by Dave Eggers
 Zen Mind, Beginner's Mind by Shunryū Suzuki (author) and Trudy Dixon (RIP) & Richard Baker (editors) (ok)